Get estimate

 11 min

-Proof of concept (POC), prototyping, and minimum viable product (MVP) are common terms thrown around a lot lately.
+Proof of concept (POC), prototyping, and minimum viable product (MVP) are common terms used frequently in software development.

 But what do they actually mean?
 How can you use them to grow your business?
 And what sets them apart?